Commissions, Charges and Margin Schedule

 Therefore, it is not just vital but also your responsibility to effectively manage and monitor your account at all times to ensure that the Margin Utilisation does not exceed the 100% level.
 Any level of Margin Utilisation above the 100% is considered to be in default of our margin requirement policy and will expose all the open margined position(s) to the compulsory close-out policy.
 In the event of your default and we are forced to initiate the compulsory close-out, you will be liable for any resulting losses incurred.

-We charge a fee of £25 (or currency equivalent based on base currency) per quarter if you have not traded in the previous quarter.
+We charge GBP 25 (or currency equivalent based on base currency) per quarter if you only hold cash funds on your account.
 These fees will be applied during the first week of the following quarter month, as long as your account remains inactive and continues to hold funds.

 - Q1 – January, February, March